InsanityCheck/LLamaArcFinetune/README.md

 ---

-We convert each of these problems into a simple text format, making sure that there are no tokenization issues.
-This is done by simply representing the matrix as a string and adding linebreaks for each new row.
+We convert each of these problems into a simple text format, making sure that there are no tokenization problems.
+This is done by representing the matrix as a string and adding linebreaks for each new row.
 We additionally specify if a given matrix is an input or an output, and clearly mark the beginning and end of each example.

 ![](README_files/arc1.png)

 ### Training

 We want to train our model on the input-output examples for each Problem.
-We aim for 3 epochs of training, as we want the model to learn the patterns in the data, but not overfit.
+We aim for 3 epochs of training, as we want the model to learn the patterns in the data, but not to overfit.
-In order to do so, we opt to use the unsloth library, which claims fast training times for LoRA adapters.
+In order to do so, we opt to use the unsloth library, which claims fast training for LoRA adapters.

 ##### Setup